 - Achievement through professional qualifications and a portfolio of evidence,

 - Commitment through Continuing Professional Development,

 - Accountability through APM membership and the code of professional conduct.

 Qualifications are an essential part of the Five Dimensions of Professionalism, and have been developed using the APM Body of Knowledge.
-The qualification levels are also aligned to the four level certification programme of the IPMA (International Project Management Association) providing recognition throughout the world.
-The APM certification programme offers a progressive structure of qualifications starting from APM Introductory Certificate, to Certificated Project Manager (IPMA Level B).
-APM also offers two levels of Risk Management certification for Project Managers involved in project risk assessment.
+The APM certification programme offers a progressive structure of qualifications starting from APM Project Fundamentals Qualification (PFQ) to Chartered Project Professional (ChPP).
+APM also offers two levels of Risk Management certification for Project Managers involved in project risk management.